 Python Variables Naming Rules

-Python is case sensitive language, so it must define (naming) of the variable is proper.
+Python is a case-sensitive language, so it must define (naming) of the variable as proper.
 Here are some pythons variables rules :

 - A variable name must start with a letter or the underscore character (like _var or mVar)

 - It can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )

 - Variable names are case-sensitive (var, Var, and VAR are three different variables)

 Do comment if you have any doubt and suggestions on this tutorial.